Costa Rica 2014: A Freshman’s Journey of Self-Discovery and Adventures

 I, of course, went for the thrilling aspect of zipping out of the rainforest with only a harness and prayer to keep me from falling.

-I. Loved.
-It.
+I loved it!
 I plan to try another zip line in another country at some point in my life.
 It was amazing and the view was fantastic!
-We traveled on seven lines at 65 mph.
+We traveled on seven lines at a speed of 65 mph.
 I sang “I’m A Believer” by Smash Mouth everytime I jumped off a platform.
 It was kind of a confidence thing.

 1524951_10202487433380195_1701409873_n